 Figure 3 shows a wide discrepancy between predicted and base data for site index values of 60 and 70.
 The potential answer to this wide difference may be in the base data.
-Sources near the project involved in the INT-394 project state that there was potential anomalies in the data collected for those site indexes.
+Research scientists near the INT-394 project state that there were potential anomalies in the data collected for those site indexes.
 Therefore, this data was removed during model creation.
 Volume estimates within these site index values should not be construed as widely inaccurate, as all other data was used to build the equation.